 That makes hiring a data-savvy workforce critical now; else it’ll be too late.

 Your HR needs to adopt the data-driven culture while screening every candidate for any role within the organization.
-For example, while hiring a marketing manager, check if his/ her resume talks about his analytical approach towards studying the market competition and creating buyer’s personas.
+For example, while hiring a marketing manager, check if his/ her resume talks about his analytical data driven approach towards studying the market competition and creating buyer’s personas.

 Eliminate the Knowledge Gap for Non-Technical Users

 If you want your employees to rely on data in making decisions, give them free access to reports and dashboards as many times as they require.
 Not just the data analysist but even the non-technical employees of your organization need to be data literate.
 If possible, train every employee to understand and visualize data easily.
-Reduce the data gap and enable your employees to better decision making.
+Reduce the data gap and enable your employees to better Data Driven decision making.

 Let Data Drive Every Decision